jpollock/akkaserverless-python-sdk/docs/README.md

-# Cloudstate Python documentation
+# Akka Serverless Python documentation

-The Cloudstate documentation is built using [Antora](https://antora.org) with Asciidoc sources.
+The Akka Serverless documentation is built using [Antora](https://antora.org) with Asciidoc sources.

 The build is defined in the [Makefile](Makefile) and requires `make`, `bash`, and `docker`.